lgeurts/text-align/README.md

 ## Bugs:

-* Not working with certain elements in code files (like ending brackets and braces), however, I don't see many people using it in code.
+* Not working with certain elements in code files (like ending brackets and braces), however, I cannot imagine anyone using this package to manipulate code.
 At any rate, I will try to fix this.

 ## TODO:

-* Work on efficiency of algorithm - these algorithms are fairly slow on larger chunks of text, this has a lot to do with the implementation and the refactoring I did to make the code more readable.
+* Work on efficiency of algorithms - these algorithms are fairly slow on larger chunks of text, this has a lot to do with the implementation and the refactoring I did to make the code more readable.
 Passing around large objects from function to function for each line of text might be the culprit.
 I absolutely